Me-TV/Me-TV/README.md

 ## Setting up for watching DVB

 It is assumed people are using GStreamer 1.10.2 or later.
+It is best if you have the DVBv5 tools installed, in particular dvbv5-scan.
+However, unlike the GStreamer version, this is not a requirement, just a "good to have".

-Before running Me TV, you must create a virtual channels file ~/.config/gstreamer-1.0/dvb-channels.conf for the transmitter you receive DVB signal from.
-There are many tools for scanning to create a channels file, on Linux perhaps the most used one is dvbv5-scan.
+Before being able to watch a TV channel using Me TV you must have a channels file for the transmitter you are getting DVB signal from.
+This channels file is ~/.config/gstreamer-1.0/dvb-channels.conf.

+A way of creating this file from a running Me TV using the menu system is under construction, currently it requires dvbv5-scan and does work – albeit it a little "alpha product quality".

+To have the channels file available before executing Me TV you can run dvbv5-scan manually.
 For example:

     dvbv5-scan --output=~/.config/gstreamer-1.0/dvb-channels.conf /usr/share/dvb/dvb-t/uk-CrystalPalace

 on a Linux system will do the right thing of you live in the Crystal Palace transmitter region in the UK.
-I suspect people will want to scan on their local transmitter, in this case you should replace the uk-CrystalPalace with the name appropriate for the location you are when you run Me TV..
+I suspect people will want to scan on their local transmitter, in this case you should replace the uk-CrystalPalace with the name appropriate for the location you are when you run Me TV.

+If you do not have dvb5-scan installed then best advice is to install it, preferably using the Linux distribution package management.
+If that is not possible then dvbscan or w_scan can be used to create the needed file, but it must be in v5 format, not v3 format.

 ## Using Me TV

-When started the initial screen of Me TV shows the frontends available.
+When started the initial screen of Me TV shows the frontends available or a message if none are connected.
 It should show any new ones as they are connected – and remove ones as they are removed.
 Each frontend button is a toggle button for the associated display for that frontend.
 Clicking on a frontend button will start a new frame, tune the frontend to the channel that was shown, and start playing the channel.
 Channels can be